elasekness/RNASeq_workshop/Day1.md

 	cp /home/rnaseq_workshop/fastq/*gz .

-> The star character has special meaning.
+> The **star/asterisk** has special meaning.
 It represents any character any number of times
-> Given the syntax above, I am copying any file with a gz ending from the fastq subdirectory
+> Given the syntax above, I am copying any file with a gz ending from the fastq subdirectory to my current directory.
 > Other metacharacters are described at the end of this tutorial.

 <br>

 You can also copy the entire rnaseq_workshop directory and all of its contents to your home directory.
+Don't do this.

 	cp -r /home/rnaseq_workshop/ .